A plane carrying the bodies of 20 Malaysian victims of flight MH17,

 “Start Quote

-Father of MH17 victim
+End Quote Hans de Borst Father of MH17 victim Who did it?

 This is the biggest criminal investigation ever conducted in the Netherlands.